 Useless traces (or debris) are not usable amounts of drugs.
 On the other hand, a usable amount does not have to be enough, in either amount or strength, to intoxicate you.9

-This statute applies to the possession of “controlled substances” as discussed in Section 1.
-It also makes it a crime for you to possess an analog of a controlled substance.10
+This statute applies to the possession of “controlled substances” as well as an analog of a controlled substance.10

 An analog of a controlled substance either: